microsoft/O-CNN/docs/Data_Preparation.md

 ## Custom data
-It is also very convenient to save your own data into our `points` format.
+It is also very convenient to write code to save your data into our `points` format.
 Just include the header [points.h](https://github.com/microsoft/O-CNN/octree/octree/points.h) and refer to  the following several lines of code: